Rejection hurts, but it can have a positive effect if you can remember that it is generally the other person or groups of people that have a problem.

 There Are Many Types of Rejection

 There are many types of rejection; some far worse than others.
-Let’s deal with people today.
+Let’s deal with rejection by other people today.

-During the several passages of life from childhood through grandmotherhood, we take ‘hits’ that disarm us and even cut to our core.
-You may feel the sting of rejection in the workplace or with a friend or your mate, and even when you are in a group setting.
-I have been there so I can attest that if you let anyone disarm you, the experience is emotionally overwhelming.
+During the several passages of life from childhood through grandmother-hood, we take ‘hits’ that disarm us and even cut us to our core.
+Some of these hits come from our beautiful tapestry of relationships.
+You may feel the sting of rejection in the workplace or with a girlfriend, or your life partner, and even when you are in a group setting.
+You may even experience rejection by your own children.

 Remember that rejection is usually associated with a person, group, organization, or a country wanting to lord power in some form.
-For example, a woman looks up to you but peer pressure from her comrades overrules her sound judgment.
+For example, another woman looks up to you but peer pressure from her comrades overrules her sound judgment.
 And, vice versa.
 The group likes you and the woman, a leader in the group, sees you as a threat and wants you out.
-Or, possibly you were passed over at a job you had your heart set on or retired early after being a dedicated employee for several years.
-There are adult children who decide to ostracize their parents from their lives and of course the spouse who wants a divorce.
+Or, possibly you were passed over at a job you had your heart set on, or you retired early after being a dedicated employee for several years.
+There are adult children who decide to ostracize their parents from their lives, and of course, the spouse who wants a divorce.

 I Don’t Have All The Answers

 Consider for a moment The Holocaust.
-Six million innocent people were slaughtered, mainly those who were Jewish but also Christians, Gypsies, and those that came to their aid by millions who followed a sick leader.
-And, let us not forget the wealthy Southern slave owners and the Ku Klux Klan who used their power to reject a powerless group of good people and used them for monetary gain.
+Six million innocent people were rejected and slaughtered, mainly those who were Jewish but also Christians, Gypsies, and those that came to their aid by millions who followed a sick leader.
+And, let us not forget the wealthy Southern slave owners and the Ku Klux Klan who used their power to reject and control a powerless group of good people and used them for monetary gain.
+Humans can do terrible things with power and in search of power.
+Rejection is a way to assert power.

 You ask yourself, why is man unkind to his fellow man?

-I don’t have the wisdom to know all the answers, but I assume because many of these people or groups have mental health issues.
+I don’t have the wisdom to know all the answers, but I assume because many of these people or groups have mental health issues and unresolved trauma.
 They may have been brought up by parents who lack respect, empathy, and kindness of heart towards others.
-They are usually bullies who are insecure and lack self-confidence.
+Often, they are bullies who are insecure and lack self-confidence.
 They are power-seekers, unkind, lack feelings of remorse, and are inconsiderate.
-There are people and groups you stay away from because they are about hurting you.
-That is why I stress to disregard them and concentrate on the positive.
-Your feelings.

 Why do good people do good things?

-It is because they feel good about themselves.
+Good people treat others well, because they feel good about themselves.
 Others respect them.
-Maybe it is a mix, an investment strategy: do unto others as you would want others to do unto you.
-On a personal level being decent boosts your confidence, pride, and self-respect.
+One truth I know, follow the golden rule: do unto others as you would want others to do unto you.
+Good people know, being decent boosts your confidence, pride, and self-respect.

 Rejection to Strength